epchao/millionaire-tracker/README.md

 9. Remove Initialize script and replace it with Update script

 ### Disclaimer
 The datapoints may be inaccurate when the image's text wasn't read properly.
-The analysis is 100% based on sole income and revenues and doesnt include any practicial financial information.
+The analysis is 100% based on sole revenue and expenses posted and doesnt include any practicial financial information.